SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Jill on a windy day at the Golden Gate Bridge

 Union Square San Francisco is in the heart of the city.
-This thriving neighborhood is a mix of locals and tourists and offers dozens of fun things to do.
+This thriving neighborhood is buzzing with both locals and tourists and offers dozens of fun things to do.

-It's a popular place to stay on a trip here as its the district with the largest concentration of hotels with easy access to places all around SF.
+This central district is a popular place to stay, as it has the largest concentration of hotels with easy access to places all around SF.

-Top activities here including shopping, theater productions, galleries, tours, and fun bars and nightlife options.
-This is also where you will find the cable cars that run between this district and Fisherman's Wharf.
+Top activities here including shopping, theater productions, galleries, tours, fun bars and nightlife options.
+This is also where you will find the cable cars that run to Fisherman's Wharf.

-Use my insider's guide to find everything there is to do in this popular SF area.
+Use my insider's guide to find everything there is to do in the famed Union Square SF district.

 One of the hearts of San Francisco in Union Square